Skip to main content

 • Optometric Meeting: The resident is required to attend one national optometric educational meeting.
 The resident will be encouraged to fulfill this requirement by attending the annual meeting of the American Academy of Optometry.

-• Patient Care: Patient care must be satisfactory or outstanding with steady improvement throughout the residency, based on preceptor and Residency Coordinator evaluations.
+• Patient Care: Patient care must be satisfactory or outstanding, with steady improvement throughout the residency, based on evaluations by the preceptor and residency coordinator.

 Program Accreditation